nikos-glikis/TorRange/README.md

 You will have to create and run only ONE WorkerManager.
 When a WorkerManager is created, you then create the Workers (Threads) and you pass the WorkerManager as an argument.

-Steps to create a new software.
+Steps to create a new app using TorRange.

 1) Create a file that Extends WorkerManager.
-If you want to consume a database table, extend DbWorkerManager or use default.

 2) Create a worker class that extends TorWorker.
 Create a constructor similar to that of TorRangeSimpleExampleWorker.